 Tonight’s première was given by the BBC Symphony Orchestra conducted by Edward Gardner.
-Their playing, as one would expect, is first-rate, yet Turnage doesn’t half make them sound like a school orchestra.
+Their playing, as one would expect, was first-rate, yet Turnage doesn’t half make them sound like a school orchestra.

-For this piece, & all this year’s Proms premières, you can have your say using the poll below.
+For this piece, and all this year’s Proms premières, you can have your say on the polls page.

 Mark-Anthony Turnage - Canon Fever

 - Liked it (14%, 9 Votes)

 - Meh (32%, 20 Votes)

 - Hated it!
 (25%, 16 Votes)

 Total Voters: 63

 Wow, many people really didn’t like this piece!
 I completely agree with Simon’s assessment of it, in that it makes us appreciate what comes after it.
 I liked the energy of the piece, and that it really gets the audience ready for the meat of the program.
 It isn’t meant to be a great work, and it certainly doesn’t try to be, but it is still a pleasant experience.